tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 tree-sitter test -f 'Return statements'
 ```

 The recommendation is to be comprehensive in adding tests.
-If it's a visible node, add it to a test file in your `/corpus/` directory.
-It's typically a good idea to test as many permutations of a particular language construct as possible.
+If it's a visible node, add it to a test file in your `corpus` directory.
+It's typically a good idea to test all of the permutations of each language construct.
 This increases test coverage, but doubly acquaints readers with a way to examine expected outputs and understand the "edges" of a language.

 ## Using the grammar DSL